 Rotator Cuff Injury

-Repeating the same motion over and over and over again at work each day.
+Repeating the same motion over and over again at work each day.

-Four muscles and four tendons make up the rotator cuff.
+Four muscles four tendons make up the Rotator Cuff.
 Without these, you wouldn't be able to lift or rotate the arm.
-The rotator cuff also supports the shoulder joint.
+The Rotator Cuff also supports the shoulder joint.

 Scaffold erectors are at risk of various shoulder problems

 Musculoskeletal disorders (MSDs) are among the most notorious work-related ailments that plague workers today.
 In some cases, the severity of MSDs can even go unnoticed until the wear and tear to the employee’s body becomes more pronounced and sadly, recurring.

 Not surprisingly, construction workers are the ones who often fall victim to an MSD due to their demanding workload and schedule.